 3. Rediscovering Thier Potential

 Quite often mums lose their self-esteem on maternity leave.
 Although they’re managing a household and raising children and it’s hard work, they don’t tend to think it is something “practical” when going back to work.
 But what if their blog could be their new resume and portfolio?
-Blogs are also that – a place to show off creativity and potential.
+Blogs are also that – a place to show off creativity and potential and build a personal brand on social media.
 Sometimes it takes layers to uncover it but trust me, every single mum has it.

 4. Connecting To Women Who Understand